6 Best Lens for Night Street Photography: (2023 Guide & Reviews)

 From professional photographers to hobbyists, this lens has a story that can tell anyone’s tale.

-With 7 rounded diaphragm blades, different exposures occur at different aperture openings, making it perfect for portrait work or shallow depth-of-field shots with a useable depth of field up to about 1/2 MFD (maximum focus distance).
+With 7 rounded diaphragm blades, different exposures occur at various aperture openings, making it perfect for portrait work or shallow depth-of-field shots with a useable depth of field up to about 1/2 MFD (maximum focus distance).

 Images from this lens will have the perfect bokeh for night street photography.